AnonCatalyst/WebDiver/README.md

 - **OSINT Capabilities**: Supports OSINT activities by gathering and analyzing publicly available data from websites, aiding in research, investigation, and intelligence gathering.

-### Prerequisites

-- Ensure Python 3 is installed on your system.
-If not, download it from [python.org](https://www.python.org/downloads/) and follow the installation instructions.

 ### Usage Instructions

 1. **Prerequisites**: